 One of the best things to do in Holland on rainy days or to escape hot or cold weather, BAM! is a fabulous indoor entertainment center for all members of the family.
-Aim for a strike with a fast-paced game of bowling; try to beat the escape rooms; sing your heart out at karaoke; or shoot some pool.
+Aim for a strike with a fast-paced bowling game; try to beat the escape rooms; sing your heart out at karaoke; or shoot some pool.

 15. Cruise on the Holland Princess

 Board the Holland Princess for a relaxing excursion on the waters of Lakes Michigan and Macatawa.
-Spot wildlife, enjoy the views, and see local landmarks as you leisurely drift across the lakes.
-The paddlewheel boat has a sense of nostalgia, with its Victorian style, and various activities are available onboard.
+Spot wildlife, enjoy the views and see local landmarks as you leisurely drift across the lakes.
+With its Victorian style, the paddlewheel boat has a sense of nostalgia, and various activities are available onboard.